elkorn/afronski.github.io/_posts/2013-10-08-creating-a-custom-vagrant-box.md

 # It is not a common path...

-Do not start creation a new box from scratch without checking both of these sites:
+Do not start the creation of a new box from scratch without checking both of these sites:
 - [vagrantbox.es](http://www.vagrantbox.es/)
 - [veewee](https://github.com/jedi4ever/veewee)

 In 99% of cases, one page will already contain the solution, which is a needed box.
-Otherwise we have to roll up one's sleeves and go through whole process.
-This post will contain almost all directions for creating fresh box.
+Otherwise we have to roll up our sleeves and go through the whole process.
+This post will contain almost all directions for creating a fresh box.

 And last but not least: all recipes provided in this article are valid for Vagrant in version 1.2 and above.